ohnoitsavon/T2CMT/README.md

 4. Go back to the script window then press any key to continue
 5. Follow the prompts to enter your new skater’s info
 6. Press enter to exit the installer
-7. RUN THE GAME! - Your skater is now in the list of skaters, go to the end of the list to see your skater
+7. RUN THE GAME! - Your skater is now in the list of secret skaters!

 ## How to use a skater in story mode
 1. Go to “Create-a-skater”